Fh-19/Multi_Channel_Signal_Viewer/README.md

-# EEG Page:
+# EEG Signal Analysis Module:
+The EEG Signal Analysis Module is a comprehensive neuroinformatics platform that provides advanced processing, visualization, and AI-powered interpretation of electroencephalography (EEG) signals.
 This page is responsible for classifying between five classes (Dementia, Alzheimer's, Schizophrenia, Epilepsy, and Healthy) using a pre-trained simplified EEGNet model.

 <img width="1919" height="977" alt="Image" src="https://github.com/user-attachments/assets/9ce1d555-1aef-4b19-9be9-36c1d2789793" />